economikit-alliance/website/content/homepage/03-what-we-are-creating.md

 ### ValueFlows

 Meeting the challenges of our times requires not just a new economic system, but a new measurement system.
-The ValueFlows protocol reimagines accounting as a rich multidimensional weave of attributable information that can be deeply representative of reality.
+The ValueFlows protocol reimagines accounting as a rich multidimensional weave of attributable information that can be deeply representative of reality, and enables P2P coordination of all kinds of resource flows in networks.

 - [More about ValueFlows and REA Accounting](https://valueflo.ws)
 - [More about the modular ValueFlows GraphQL Protocol](https://lab.allmende.io/valueflows/vf-schemas/vf-graphql)